digiscot/digiscot-website/README.md

 Once you are finished editing, one of two things needs to happen:

 1. If you have sufficient privileges then you can choose `Commit changes`.
 Your changes will go live on the website within a couple of minutes.
 2. Otherwise you can choose `Submit pull request`.
 This will notify the team that you have proposed a change.
-We will review this ASAP.
+We will review this ASAP and if everything is ok we will `Merge` to incorporate your changes.

 ### Uploading images